hernad/harbour/README.md

 Harbour community is (like most IT communities) enthusiastic about programming language.
 The truth is crude:
   - There are NO notable NEW projects built with harbour.
   - The programming language project is in stalled state.
-Two lead developers recently abandoned project( [Przemyslaw Czerpak](https://github.com/druzus), [Viktor Szakats](https://github.com/vszakats))
+Two lead developers recently abandoned project ([Przemyslaw Czerpak](https://github.com/druzus), [Viktor Szakats](https://github.com/vszakats))
-  - Alread small community is quite fragmented
+  - Already small community is additionaly fragmented by pratices and vision of future

 ### 1.4 Future directions

 Because of all this facts, let's be realistic.
 Community have to explore ways to revive project in directions which can be *achived* in short term with small engineering workforce and *applied* to existing projects!
 So, investing into mobile and web technologies is not a good direction.
 We don't have enough time and engineering resources (either skills or man's power) to make competitive platform for mobile or web.
-Because of that target and effort should target exclusively *standard desktop* and *server* systems.
+Because of that we should focus on *standard desktop* and *server* systems.
 Also, our efforts needs to be directed to projects and applications where harbour still have its competitive value.

 ### 1.5 Harbour's strengths and weaknesses

 #### 1.5.1 business application know-how

 Harbour community is old.
 It is problem.
-The other side of that fact, harbour developer's are REALLY experienced in the field of business applications.
-They build and maintain in production for decades.
-This is HUGE potential totally unused at the moment.
+The other side of the coin is this:

+**Most of us have GREAT experience in the area of building and maintaing business applications.**

+We build and maintain in this kind of application **production** for decades.
+This is HUGE potential unused for the sake of the common project at this moment.

 #### 1.5.2 CUI (character user interface) applications